jaipack17/Nature2D/README.md

   * [examples](https://github.com/jaipack17/Nature2D/tree/master/docs/examples)<br/>
   * [placefiles](https://github.com/jaipack17/Nature2D/tree/master/docs/placefiles)<br/>

+# Performance

+Regarding performance, Nature2D does just fine for almost any game.
+Every RenderStepped event, actions take place, as described above.
+Performance varies according to the amount of RigidBodies and constraints being simulated.
+It also depends upon how many collisions take place in between 'n' number of RigidBodies.

+It runs at 60fps with an average of 100 collisions every frame.
+Frames may drop, if RigidBodies are used as particle emitters or large scale simulations.
+Its advisable to use custom 2D Particle Emitters instead of RigidBodies due to frame drops.

+# Accuracy

+In terms of physical accuracy, Nature2D does well.
+It's not and isn't meant to be completely physically accurate since that's near to impossible but I do plan on improving a lot of things that make it resemble the real world much better.
+Few things that I would improve is the friction.
+Friction currently is just a damping value, I do plan on refactoring it.

+Collisions are not necessarily physically accurate.
+They are meant to have a game-like vibe.
+I do plan on refactoring it as well.

 # Contributions

 If you encounter bugs or would like to support this project by improving the code, adding new features or fixing bugs - Feel free to open issues and pull requests!